yaptide/yaptide/docs/for_developers.md

     While running backend and frontend, developer may encounter [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors in web browser's console that prevent communication to the server.
 To resolve these CORS issues, one should set FLASK_USE_CORS=True in the `.env` file.
 Also pay attention if your frontend runs on ```http://localhost:3000```, because right now cors_config in application.py specifies this url .
     To include debugging messages from flask, add `--debug` option to the command.

-    While running backend and frontend, developer may encounter [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors in web browser's console that prevent communication to the server.
-To get rid of CORS add ```FLASK_USE_CORS=True``` in .env file.
-Also pay attention if your frontend runs on ```http://localhost:3000```, because right now cors_config in application.py specifies this url .

 ## Database